KwakuBonfulBosompim/MSc-Data-Analytics-and-ML-Projects/Predictive-Analytics-and-ML/README.md

 # Predictive Analytics and Machine Learning Using Python

-This folder contains weekly coursework and hands-on exercises from the "Predictive Analytics and Machine Learning Using Python" (PAMLUP) module, part of my MSc in Data Analytics and Finance.
+This folder contains weekly coursework and hands-on exercises from the "Predictive Analytics and Machine Learning Using Python" (PAMLUP) module, part of my MSc in Data Analytics

 Each notebook explores a core concept in machine learning, including data preprocessing, regression models, classification techniques, and model evaluation.